Uganda: The United States maintains its reward for the arrest of Lord's Resistance Army leader, Joseph Kony

 Uganda: The United States maintains its reward for the arrest of Lord’s Resistance Army leader, Joseph Kony

-Ongwen was convicted Thursday of 61 counts of war crimes and crimes against humanity, out of 70 counts against him.
+Ongwen was convicted on Thursday of 61 counts of war crimes and crimes against humanity out of 70 counts against him.

 All charges relate to Ongwen’s trial and conviction for attacks on four camps for internally displaced persons in northern Uganda.

-The other leaders are: Kony, Vincent Otti, Okot Odiambo and Raska Lukoya.
-The ICC ended proceedings against Lucoya and Odiambo when it was confirmed that they were both dead.
+The other leaders were: Kony, Vincent Otti, Okot Odiambo and Raska Lukoya.
+The ICC ended proceedings against Lukoya and Odiambo when it was confirmed that they were both dead.